Your Tibetan Instructor & Guide

 In 2007-2020 he begins to teach Tibetan to students from all over the world using distance learning technologies.
 In this period, TLI has hosts 98 classes and 38 Free “Introduction to Tibetan” lectures via distance learning.

-In 2011, David founds Big Sky Mind, the branch of TLI which focuses on Buddhist study and meditation.
+In 2011, Lama David founds Big Sky Mind, the branch of TLI which focuses on Buddhist study and meditation.

 In 2021, David and the TLI team shift to online teaching and begin hosting virtual retreats, meditations, and webinars.